Jump to:

 1. Your work from home garden office

-If you want to skip the building from scratch, we have a model designed with the WFH lifestyle in mind.
-Take a look at the BillyOh Mia Log Cabin, for instance.
-It’s ideal as a small home office with enough space for storage, a desk, and a chair.
+We have a model designed with the WFH lifestyle in mind.
+Take a look at the BillyOh Kent Log Cabin, for instance.
+Available in both small sizes and a large multi-room model, it suits all sorts of business uses.

 Already have a garden room?
 You can repurpose it.
 Check out our guide for tips on making it work for your setup: How to Suit Your Garden Office to Your Job